What are interchange fees and why do they matter?

 Regulation of interchange fees

-In the US, the Credit Card Competition Act proposed in 2022 to break the Visa-Mastercard duopoly and save merchants and consumers USD 15 bn per annum is now subject to intense lobbying against it by the financial services industry.
+In the US, the Credit Card Competition Act proposed in 2022 to break the Visa-Mastercard duopoly and save merchants and consumers USD 15 bn per annum is now subject to intense lobbying by the financial services industry.

-How do card schemes justify interchange fees?
+How do card schemes justify interchange?

-Can merchants negotiate interchange fees?
+Can merchants negotiate interchange?

 How does FinTech affect interchange?